-Franz Heikertinger (7.VI.1876 Wien – 24.X.1953), Austrian entomologist.
-A corresponding member of many scientific societies, secretary of the Zoological and botanical society Wien and chairman of the Department of Entomology (Sektion für Entomologie), editor of the “Koleopterologische Rundschau”.
+Franz Heikertinger (7.VI.1876 Wien – 24.X.1953), an Austrian entomologist.
+A corresponding member of many scientific societies, secretary of the Zoological and botanical society Wien and the chairman of the Department of Entomology (Sektion für Entomologie), editor of the “Koleopterologische Rundschau”.
 His extensive work regarding systematics and mimicry are listed on more than eight pages (1).
 Franz Heikertinger strongly rejected “natural selection” as the explanation of the evolution of mimicry.
 His discussions with “selectionists” can be found in many journals that are available on-line nowadays (2).

 It is almost impossible to summarize Heikertinger’s work about mimicry in such a limited place.
 Yet I will try to outline his main ideas regarding the non-effectiveness of mimicry.